rudeyak/texts/fido4u.md

   2. Scroll down to **Multi-factor authentication at login** and enable the `Add a security step to your login` feature
   3. In your Fidelity app on your smartphone, tap your profile icon in the upper right, scroll down to **Security** (under `Settings`), and ensure that the **Biometric login** function is enabled (if not, the app will walk you through the process).

-##### 2. Attention to detail: invalidate old sessions:
+** Paying attention to detail: invalidate old sessions!

-- **Why:** Unauthorized access often persists via older, less-secure sessions.
-Clearing these ensures only secure logins remain active.
+Unauthorized access often persists via older, less-secure sessions.
+Your account can be logged in from many places at once, which is convenient both for you _and_ potentially to a cyber criminal who has gained access.
+Clearing these ensures only your known, secure logins remain active.
+Here's how:

-- **How:**
   - **Gmail:** [Review devices](https://myaccount.google.com/device-activity) and sign out of any unfamiliar sessions.
   - **Outlook:** Visit [Microsoft Account Devices](https://account.microsoft.com/devices) and sign out of all unnecessary sessions.
   - **Facebook:** Check active sessions [here](https://www.facebook.com/settings?tab=security) and click "Log out of all sessions."
   - **Twitter:** Go to [Twitter Apps and Sessions](https://twitter.com/settings/sessions) and log out of unfamiliar devices.
-  - **Amazon:** Go to "Your Devices" in your account settings and deregister unfamiliar devices.
+  - **Amazon:** Go to [Secure Your Account](https://www.amazon.com/a/c/secureyouraccount) and tap the `Sign out non-Amazon devices` link.
   - **Other services:** Look for "Active Sessions" or "Logged-In Devices" in account security settings and log out of all unnecessary devices.

 ---